-The forklift operator loads each pallet onto a shuttle.
+- Push back with shuttles: The forklift operator loads each pallet onto a shuttle.
 The shuttle moves along the inclined rails.

-When the forklift operator loads the pallets, roller beds move the pallets along the incline.
+- Push back with rollers: When the forklift operator loads the pallets, roller beds move the pallets along the incline.

 How Do Push Back Racking Systems Work?

 The push back racking system has inclined rails and nesting carts set on the rails.
-To load, each pallet is placed on a free-rolling carriage and then “pushed back” by subsequent pallet loading, exposing the next cart.
+To load, each pallet is placed on a free-rolling carriage and then pushed back by subsequent pallet loading, exposing the next cart.
 Each pallet on the rack sits on a new cart, and the previous pallets are pushed back.